Eamon2009/Codeformer-A.I/README.md

 ---

 *Built with PyTorch.
-Architecture based on Andrej Karpathy's Let's build GPT: from scratch* *Trained on Linux kernel source — `kernel/module/core.c` and related files.*
+Architecture inspired by Andrej Karpathy's Let's build GPT: from scratch* *Trained on Linux kernel source — `kernel/module/core.c` and related files.*